-Over the course of the year, we'll read some contemporary stories, from authors like Octavia Butler, Margaret Atwood, and Sherman Alexie.
+Over the course of the year, we'll read some contemporary stories, plays and poems from a variety of authors.
 We'll also read traditional stories that have fundamentally impacted the English language, like Homer's "The Odyssey" and Shakespeare's Macbeth.
-No matter what we're reading,we'll garner the wisdom that awaits us in these rich and insightful stories.
+No matter what we're reading, we'll garner the wisdom that awaits us in these rich and insightful stories.